JacquesIversen/pp5-react/Testing.md

   14. CreateComment: created with blank should result in displayed error == fail
   15. CreateComment: create a comment (not logged in) should guide you to login == fail
   16. Comment: Comments should appear stacked, and GET all comments realted to issue == pass
-  17. Comment: Comments should filter with newest ascending == fail
+  17. Comment: Comments should filter with newest ascending == fail // Change in PP5_api
   18. Comment: Comments should contain avatar, creation datetime == pass
   19. Comment: Comments should contain message/content == pass
   20. Comment/Like: Should display 2 waving hands on own comments == pass